jump-dev/Convex.jl/README.md

 ## Supported operations
-CVX.jl currently supports the following operations.
+Convex.jl currently supports the following operations.
 Except where explicitly noted below, they work seamlessly for scalars, vectors and matrices.
 These atomic operations ("atoms") may be composed according to the [DCP](dcp.stanford.edu) composition rules to form new convex, concave, or affine expressions.

 ### Affine atoms